Martin Foss: Professor Martin Foss

 Professor Foss was highly regarded by his Haverford College students as written in their class of 1948 yearbook dedication:

 "Soon after his arrival on the Haverford campus, Dr. Martin Foss impressed his unique personality on the students who were lucky enough or foresighted enough to take one of his courses.
 In his own inimitable manner, Dr. Foss graphically developed the neophytes into thinking students.
 By driving home his points with emotional style so characteristic of him and him alone.
 Dr. Foss instilled a love of his subject into all of us who studied under him.
 No other professor in recent memory has so often been imitated in campus skits with such friendly satire.
 Dr. Foss' own brand of "Phil-Foss-ophy" has, of necessity, been responsible for such well-known phrases as "Yes, my dear, but you see..." and "the stream of life, the flux".
 Standing fast to his views on any particular subject Dr. Foss will fall back on his two favorite philosophers, Kant and Aristotle, to back him up.
 A man with such deep scholarly convictions and great love for his chosen profession could not help but make a profound impression on the students of Haverford, and it is with the deepest gratitude and respect that we dedicate the 1948 RECORD to Martin Foss, teacher, scholar, and friend."

 Philosophy

 Martin Foss’s work deals with the “large” issues of life—love, death, and creative rebirth.
-His writings on art and the creative process are particularly noteworthy, offering a missing perspective in that genre.
+His writings on art and creative process are particularly noteworthy, offering a missing perspective in that genre.
 His texts reach far beyond philosophy, and have been used in academic depth psychology, theology, and art programs, as well as philosophy programs.

 Foss's perspective on Greek tragedy is important and unprecedented.
 His views on tragedy as religious drama give new meaning to the word "religion."